 What is Estate Administration?

 Estate administration is the process of gathering and managing a deceased’s assets, paying off their debts and distributing the estate assets to the nominated beneficiaries.
-An estate can take anywhere from 6 months to several years to administer depending on the complexity of the assets, the age of beneficiaries and whether any disputes arise between family members.
+An estate can take anywhere from 6 months to several years to administer depending on the complexity of the assets, beneficiaries' age, and whether any disputes arise between family members.

 What duties do executors have?

 Anybody can be appointed as an executor of a Will.
-It is often considered to be a sign of trust and honour to be nominated as an executor of a Will, however, administering an estate can be time consuming and stressful.
+It is often considered a sign of trust and honour to be nominated as an executor of a Will.
+However, administering an estate can be time-consuming and stressful.
 This is because administering an estate involves tremendous work and responsibility.
 Executors have several legal responsibilities, but they also have rights—including the right to renounce their position as an executor on their own choosing.

 When can the estate be distributed?

 The estate should not be distributed until all liabilities owed by the deceased, including taxes, have been paid in full.

 The estate should not be distributed until the limitation period within which a Will or estate can be challenged has expired.
 In NSW, a Will or an estate can be challenged within 12 months of the deceased date of death or upon application to the NSW Supreme Court, and subject to special circumstance this limitation period can be extended but only on the Order or permission of the Court (through seeking what is known as “leave of the Court to bring the application”)